cloudmesh-community/book/chapters/pi/software.md

 The hostname is stored in `/etc/hostname`.
 Edit the file and change it to a name such as green00, green01, green02, green03, green04, green05.
-Be consitant with the names.
-The 00 host shoudl be the top most host in the cluster.
+Be consistent with the names.
+The 00 host should be the top most host in the cluster.

 edit